bareui/bareui/README.md

 ```
 <link rel="stylesheet" type="text/css" href="bare.css">
 ```
+You could also use the pre made index.html in this repository!

 Also, be sure to import the font Raleway from Google Fonts in your index.html <head> tag if you dont have your own font to use.
 ```